 The Consulate is looking for a visa letter in a specific format.
 Will you provide me such a letter?
 If yes, how soon can you provide me with such a letter?

-Around 30 minutes after you purchase the insurance, you will be able to download the visa letter from our Client Center, for most plans.
+Around 30 minutes after you purchase the insurance, you will be able to download the visa letter from MyAccount, for most plans.

 How will the downloaded letter satisfy the consulate?
 Are you sure?
 Don't I need the original letter?